Hanoi at a glance

-Before starting the journey to explore Hanoi, we would like to introduce you to Hanoi tourist map.
-The map includes Hanoi’s most popular destinations as well as other useful information such as restaurants, bars, and shopping.
-The points on the map we have researched very carefully, and accurately, so don’t forget to download it for offline use when coming to Hanoi!
+Before starting the journey to explore Hanoi, we would like to introduce you to the Hanoi tourist map.
+The map includes Hanoi’s most popular destinations as well as other useful information such as restaurants, bars, and shopping addresses.
+We hope this will save you time and maximize your experience when you are in Hanoi.
+Click download for easy access and offline use when you are on the move.

 Transportation in Hanoi